simondrue/castle/README.md

 1. How to load a set of droplet counts from a QuantaSoft dataset.
 For this the data needs to be in `.csv`-format.
-2. Training an model for the CASTLE algorithm.
+2. Training a model for the CASTLE algorithm.
 This is done by analyzing the (assay) specific pattern of errors in a set of negative (background) samples.
 3. Analyze some samples of interest for the presence of a mutation, by utilizing the CASTLE algorithm with the model trained above.